Over the past five offseasons, numerous contracts have been dolled out to restricted free agents. Per our research, 89 in total, to be exact.

 You can follow Frank Urbina on Twitter @frankurbina_.

-Business, Evergreen, Top, Andre Drummond, Bradley Beal, Eric Bledsoe, Joe Ingles, Kyle Singler, Tony Snell, Tristan Thompson, Cleveland Cavaliers, Detroit Pistons, Milwaukee Bucks, Oklahoma City Thunder, Phoenix Suns, Utah Jazz, Washington Wizards
+Business, Top, Andre Drummond, Bradley Beal, Eric Bledsoe, Joe Ingles, Kyle Singler, Tony Snell, Tristan Thompson, Cleveland Cavaliers, Detroit Pistons, Milwaukee Bucks, Oklahoma City Thunder, Phoenix Suns, Utah Jazz, Washington Wizards